EAST: Environment Aware Safe Tracking using Planning and Control Co-Design: Conclusion

 \section{Conclusion}

-This paper presented an environmental-aware safe tracking controller using a reference governor design to enforce safety in dynamic environments.
+This paper presented an environment-aware safe tracking controller using a reference governor design to enforce safety in dynamic environments.
 Our control design separates path tracking from safety constraint enforcement using a reduced-order reference governor system.
 Using prior results, we defined a local safe zone for the robot-governor system as the set of governor inputs where the reachable set of the robot remains outside the obstacle set.
 While choosing governor inputs in the local safe zone guarantees static obstacle safety, our key contribution is to optimize the governor input to also satisfy CBF constraints capturing dynamic obstacles.
 The resulting convex QCQP optimization can be solved in real-time, enabling fast adaptation in dynamic environments.
+The method guarantees safety in static environments, while in dynamic environments safety is maintained only when the QCQP is feasible.
+We analyzed the feasibility of the optimization problem in Sec.~\ref{sec:ref_gvn_extension} and discussed how our method can be applied to a broader class of systems in Sec.~\ref{sec:generalization}.
 Our controller outperformed a baseline method in simulation and demonstrated safety, efficiency, and fast adaptation to moving obstacles in several real environments.
-Future work will focus on extending our adaptive reference governor design to robots with more complex dynamics, such as mobile manipulators and humanoids.
+Future work will focus on extending our adaptive reference governor design to robots with more complex dynamics, such as mobile manipulators.